rebelsky/csc207c/_labs/debugging.md

 You may be able to tell by inspection why the method fails.
 But let's assume that you don't.

-Open the code for `removeAs` and right click in the grey bar to the left of the code to set a breakpoint at the start of the failing method.
+Open the code for `removeAsExperiment` and click to the left of the line number to set a breakpoint.

 As you'll see, the `SampleMethodsExperiments` main class duplicates the failed calls to `removeAs` from your unit tests.

-Select **Run** > **Debug As** > **Java Application**.

-A dialog box should pop up asking you to confirm switching to the Java perspective.
+Select the "Debug" option from above the main method.

 If all goes well, VSCode should stop at the point that you inserted a breakpoint.

+Click on the Debug view (the right triangle with a bug on it, in the left panel).

 a.
-What do you expect to happen if you click the "Resume" button - the button that looks like a green triangle.
+What do you expect to happen if you click the "Continue" button (the button that looks like a triangle with a bar to the left)?

 b.
 Check your answer experimentally.

-As you may have noted, Eclipse resumed computation and ran until the completion of this program.
-(Presumably, with incorrect output.)
-To see the results, you may need to switch back to the Java perspective.
-You can get that perspective by clicking on the downward arrow in the upper-right-corner of the screen.
+You will likely discover that the program runs to completion, giving us erroneous output in some (most) cases.

 c.
 Start the program again.
-This time, let's single step through the procedure, using the "Step Over" button (also
+This time, let's single step through the procedure, using the "Step Into" and "Step Over" buttons.
-<kbd>F6</kbd>).
 See if you can identify where the code goes wrong.

 d.
 Correct the code to the best of your ability, remove the breakpoint, run the unit tests again, and see if your code passes all of the tests.

 If so, go on to the next exercise.
 If not, repeat the debugging steps until you find the next bug.

 ### Exercise 2: Removing B's